codingk8/markdown_Memo/markdown_nodeSchool.md

 ##### Heading 5
 ###### Heading 6

-As in HTML, there are 6 levels of headings.
+**As in HTML, there are 6 levels of headings**.
 These headings will be transformed into \<h1>-\<h6> tags accordingly.

-There are aliases for first and second-level headings.
+There are **aliases for first and second-level headings**.
 You will get a first-level heading if you type three = signs on the following line.
 You can type three - on the following line to create a second-level heading.
 For example:

         Heading 1